RobertFehrmann/smartSync/README.md

     use <warehouse>;
     call smart_sync_db.metadata.sp_sync('REFRESH',0,<local db>,<target shared db>);
     ```
 1. Create the necessary tasks to run the steps on a regular schedule.
 The defaults below schedule the tasks at 4:00 AM EST on a daily basis.
 Modify the schedule as needed.
-The degree of parallelism depends again on the shared dataset.
-By default the number of parallel tasks is set to 4.
-This works well for databases with less than 500 tables.
-2000 Tables work well with 10 parallel tasks.
     ```
     use role smart_sync_rl;
     create or replace task identifier <sync task>